themeblvd/react-boilerplate/README.md

 **And how does that effect the development to production workflow?**

 Running `npm run start` or `npm run build` will produce the development state of the static application files within `/public` while you're working.
-And when you're read to publish your changes into production, you can run `npm run build:prod`, which will re-build the files within `/public`, and then just move those files off to where they need to go.
+And when you're ready to push your changes into production, you can run `npm run build:prod`, which will re-build the files within `/public`.
+Then, just move those production files off to where they need to go.

 Another approach.
 Alternately, if you're using a service like [Netlify](https://www.netlify.com/), you can incorporate this into your continuous integration.
-Whether your project exists locally on your computer or it's receiving changes on Netlify from your Github repo, the `/public` directory is what is served.
-So, for example, from you local machine you can run `npm run build`, but on Netlify, you'll tell it to run `npm run build:prod`.
+Whether your project exists locally on your computer or it's receiving changes on Netlify from your Github repo, the `/public` directory is what's served.
+So, for example, from you local machine you can run `npm run build`, but on Netlify, you'll tell it to run `npm run build:prod` instead.

 ## Terminal Commands